danilol/rails6-gh-search/README.md

 Very simple app to search public repositories from github using Rails 6.

-Authentication is not working properly, affecting searchs with big number of results, so it returns an error for reaching the request limits.
+**Authentication is not working properly, affecting searchs with big number of results, so it returns an error for reaching the request limits.

-Suggested search:
+Some suggested search:
  - usernames
  - byebug
  - bootsnap